Nick Ahmed: San Diego Padres (2024)

+Texas Rangers (2025)

+On February 4, 2025, Ahmed signed a minor league contract with the Texas Rangers.
+He was released by the Rangers prior to the start of the season on March 22.
+On April 9, Ahmed re-signed with the Rangers organization on a new minor league contract.
+On April 23, Texas selected Ahmed's contract, adding him to their active roster.
+In five games for the Rangers, he went 0-for-9 with one stolen base and one walk.
+Ahmed was designated for assignment following the promotion of Blaine Crim on May 2.
+He cleared waivers and elected free agency on May 4.

+Ahmed announced his retirement from professional baseball on July 24, 2025.

 Personal life

-Ahmed is married to Amanda Ahmed.
-They have two sons.
+Ahmed is married to Amanda (Coughlin) Ahmed.
+They have two sons and a daughter.
 Ahmed is a Christian.

 Ahmed has a younger brother, Michael, who played college baseball for the Holy Cross Crusaders and was selected in the 20th round (604th overall) of the 2013 Major League Baseball Draft by the Los Angeles Dodgers.
 His uncle, Raphael Cerrato, is the head baseball coach at the University of Rhode Island.